House Intelligence Committee Chair Devin Nunes Temporarily Steps Aside From Russia Probe

-Rep. Devin Nunes, the chairman of the House Intelligence Committee who became embroiled in controversy after secretly meeting at the White House to receive intelligence reports, announced he is temporarily stepping down from his committee's probe into Russian meddling in the 2016 election.
+Rep. Devin Nunes, the chairman of the House Intelligence Committee who became embroiled in controversy after secretly meeting at the White House to receive intelligence reports, announced Thursday that he is temporarily stepping down from his committee's probe into Russian meddling in the 2016 election.

 Nunes will remain chairman of the committee, but will temporarily step aside from the probe, he said in a statement.
 Rep. Mike Conway will replace him as the head of the intelligence committee on this matter, with help from Reps.
 Trey Gowdy and Tom Rooney.